AdobeDocs/experience-manager-65.en/help/sites-developing/spa-walkthrough.md

 1. Switch to the **Network** tab of the developer tools and reload the page.

-   Ignoring image requests, note that the primary resources loaded for the page are the page itself, CSS, the React JavaScript, its dependencies, as well as JSON data for the page.
+   Ignoring image requests, note that the primary resources loaded for the page are the page itself, CSS, the React JavaScript, its dependencies, and JSON data for the page.

    ![Step 5](assets/spa-walkthrough-step-1-5.png)